 Treat the dish as your canvas.

 You don’t have to buy special ingredients or take on the challenge of a top chef level recipe.
 Just add some simple, edible decorations to make the dish pretty as a picture!

-Lovely family: Use food to draw a healthy family photo.
+Use food to draw a healthy family photo.
 Sound like a huge project?
-It can be done with just 3 ingredients: kiwi, strawberry and dark leafy vegetable (spinach).
+It can be done with just 3 ingredients: kiwi, strawberry, and dark leafy vegetables (spinach).
 Your kids could even make it by themselves.
 Cut the kiwi into circle, square, and triangle slices.
 Then arrange these pieces to create bigger adults and smaller kids.
 Use stems of spinach or green herbs for arms and legs.
 Tear off smaller bits of spinach or green leafy veggie for facial features.
 Then, cut a strawberry in half lengthwise, but don’t cut all the way through.
 Open the strawberry like a book and layout for your heart!
 Photograph your kids’ creation and stand proud!

 Making Valentine’s Day special can mean just a simple activity with the family.
 Plus, this fun project doesn’t involve all the normal extra sugar or fat that often accompanies this holiday.
 All you need is some fresh, wholesome produce, and you’ll have a Valentine’s Day celebration that everyone will love.
 See our tips for healthy holiday parties at school or at home.